What We Do

 Human Origins Broader Social Impacts Committee

-The Smithsonian’s Human Origins Initiative has formed the Broader Social Impacts Committee (BSIC), comprised of people from diverse religious communities from around the United States, to assist in public communication and dialogue surrounding the exhibition ‘What Does It Mean To Be Human?’ and outreach efforts in human origins.
-The members of the committee were invited to participate, and the committee meetings were convened, by the co-chairs.
-The BSIC co-chairs of the committee are Connie Bertka, a lecturer in contemporary issues in science and religion, consultant for Science and Society Resources, and previous director of the AAAS Program of Dialogue on Science, Ethics and Religion; and Jim Miller, a broadly experienced writer and researcher on historical and theological perspectives on science and religion and current General Missioner for the Presbyterian Association on Science, Technology and the Christian Faith, both participated in external stakeholder reviews of the exhibition script and outreach materials during development, and their comments were helpful in ensuring that these materials encourage respectful dialogue.
-BSIC members also participate in public forums to explore varied models of how scientific and religious perspectives may develop more constructive relationships in American society.
+The Smithsonian’s Human Origins Initiative formed the Broader Social Impacts Committee (BSIC), comprised of people from diverse religious communities from around the United States, to assist in public communication and conversation surrounding the permanent exhibition, “What Does It Mean To Be Human?,” and outreach efforts related to the sciences of human origins.
+The members of the committee were invited to participate, and committee meetings have been convened, by the co-chairs.
+The BSIC co-chairs of the committee are Connie Bertka, a lecturer in contemporary issues in science and religion, consultant for Science and Society Resources, and previous director of the AAAS Program of Dialogue on Science, Ethics and Religion (DoSER); and Jim Miller, a broadly experienced writer and researcher on historical and theological perspectives on science and religion, former senior program associate on the AAAS DOSER program, and former president of the Presbyterian Association on Science, Technology and the Christian Faith.
+Both participated in external stakeholder reviews of the exhibition script and outreach materials during their development and their comments were helpful in ensuring that these materials encourage respectful conversation.

-A message from the BSIC co-chairs:
+A message from the BSIC co-chairs